 merged and written to fasta format.

-This can be done by the Merge function.
+This can be done by the merge_fastq_pairs function.

-Merge is the list of the fastq file pairs that should be
+merge_fastq_pairs is the list of the fastq file pairs that

 tag_rv, primer_rv are irrelevant in this case,